 Part of what makes the St. Edward’s community so special is how dedicated everyone — faculty, staff and students — is to making the world a little bit better.
 For students who prefer a direct way to make a difference, community service is the perfect outlet.

 But how’s a busy student supposed to fit community service into a schedule jam-packed with classes and extracurricular commitments?
-That’s the question that Jen Gerardi, program coordinator of S.E.R.V.E.
-Austin in the Office of Community Engagement, wants to help students solve.
+That’s the question that Lou Serna, associate director of Campus Ministry, wants to help students solve.
+Serna oversees S.E.R.V.E.
+Austin in the Office of Community Engagement.

-Josue Damian ’19, who is still exploring majors, joined S.E.R.V.E. as an out-of-state freshman who knew no one in Texas.
+Josue Damian ’19, a Political Science major, joined S.E.R.V.E. as an out-of-state freshman who knew no one in Texas.
 “It’s a good way to build relationships and to make yourself feel more at home at St. Edward’s, especially because you're given the opportunity to get out in Austin itself,” he says.

 “It’s more than just volunteering,” says Kristen Ranus ’18, a Social Work major who got involved through the Social Justice LLC as a freshman.
 “Service by itself is great, but you get another layer of understanding when you debrief with your group afterward.
-We talk about what we learned, what questions we still have and how we can apply this experience to our lives.”
+We talked about what we learned, what questions we still had and how we could apply this experience to our lives.”

 The weekly S.E.R.V.E.
 Austin program brings students to one site every week for an entire semester — often mentoring or tutoring children, spending time with the elderly, assisting refugees or other at-risk populations, or helping adult ESL students.

-Finance major Amanda Rodriguez ’19 is one of five student coordinators who help plan a series of monthly S.E.R.V.E.
-1-Day events, which can include gardening, painting and other one-time tasks.
+Finance major Amanda Rodriguez ’19 was one of five student coordinators who helped plan a series of monthly S.E.R.V.E.
+1 Day events, which can include gardening, painting and other one-time tasks.
 “It can be hard to choose sites students can sign up for because some are more popular than others,” she says.
 “When there’s an animal shelter site, those go super quick!”

 No matter how little or how much time students can dedicate to service, the effects are striking.

-Kristen, for example, came to St. Edward’s as a Psychology major who wanted to help people but wasn’t sure how.
+Ranus, for example, came to St. Edward’s as a Psychology major who wanted to help people but wasn’t sure how.
 After joining S.E.R.V.E., she switched to Social Work.
-She’s served at four different weekly sites over five semesters, tutoring elementary-aged students and spending time with the residents of a retirement home.
-Working with different groups will help her choose a population to focus on after graduation.
+She served at four different weekly sites over five semesters, tutoring elementary-aged students and spending time with the residents of a retirement home.
+She knew working with different groups would help her choose a population to focus on after graduation.

 Others may not pursue a different career path, but they are almost invariably inspired to continue making a difference in some way.
-Amanda hopes to offer financial advising to a school district or nonprofit.
-Josue, a hip-hop artist, explores social justice issues in his music.
+Rodriguez hopes to offer financial advising to a school district or nonprofit.
+Damian, a hip-hop artist, explores social justice issues in his music.

 By Lauren Liebowitz